Why This Matters

 Harper Lee

-• Maycomb, Alabama—the fictional setting—is based on Lee's hometown of Monroeville, making the novel a direct reflection of small-town Southern racial dynamics
+- Maycomb, Alabama, the fictional setting, is based on Lee's hometown of Monroeville.
+The novel is a direct reflection of small-town Southern racial dynamics in the 1930s

 Zora Neale Hurston

-• Born in Notasulga, Alabama before moving to Florida; her work preserved African American folklore and vernacular speech patterns as literary art
+- Born in Notasulga, Alabama before moving to Eatonville, Florida as a young child.
+Her work preserved African American folklore and vernacular speech patterns as literary art

-Compare: Harper Lee vs. Zora Neale Hurston—both addressed racial injustice in the South, but Lee wrote from a white perspective examining systemic racism, while Hurston centered Black interiority and cultural celebration.
-If an FRQ asks about different literary approaches to race in the South, these two offer perfect contrast.
+Compare: Harper Lee vs. Zora Neale Hurston: both addressed racial injustice in the South, but Lee wrote from a white perspective examining systemic racism through the legal system, while Hurston centered Black interiority and cultural celebration.
+If a question asks about different literary approaches to race in the South, these two offer a strong contrast.

 The New Journalism and Literary Nonfiction